of graduate employers say relevant experience is essential to getting a job with them

-- INDUSTRY APPROVED – You will be able to apply for registration with the HCPC and CSP when you graduate
+- INDUSTRY APPROVED – You will be able to apply for registration with the HCPC and for CSP membership when you graduate

-- WORK PLACEMENTS – Experience the exciting and dynamic areas of the profession by undertaking 1,000 hours of work placements across a broad range of settings
+- PRACTICE-BASED LEARNING – Experience the exciting and dynamic areas of the profession by undertaking 1,000 hours of practice-based learning across a broad range of settings

 - PRACTICAL APPLICATION – Hone your practical skills in our state-of-the-art facilities, along with the chance to develop, advertise, manage and lead a ‘pop-up’ physiotherapy practice at the University